Home / Stream/ Working with Data/Pipelines

 The Final toggle in Function settings controls what happens to the results of a Function.

-A flag in Pipeline view indicates that a Function is Final.
+An icon in Pipeline view indicates that a Function is Final.

 Advanced Mode (JSON Editor)